Hello readers! In this post, we’ll discuss the What is Wankel Engine? Its Working, Types, Advantages, and Comparison of Rotary and Piston Engine.

 - Crown gear

 - Eccentric shaft

 - Spark plug

-The intake starts when the tip of the rotor passes through the intake port.
+The intake starts when the rotor tip passes through the intake port.
 At this point, the chamber is at its smallest position and expands as it spins.

 When the tip passes through this exhaust port, high-pressure exhaust gas can flow through this port.